-Damage mechanisms on a fiber end face can be modeled similarly to bulk optics, and industry-standard damage thresholds for UV Fused Silica substrates can be applied to silica-based fiber.
-However, unlike bulk optics, the relevant surface areas and beam diameters involved at the air / glass interface of an optical fiber are very small, particularly for coupling into single mode (SM) fiber. therefore, for a given power density, the power incident on the fiber needs to be lower for a smaller beam diameter.
+Damage mechanisms on a fiber end face can be modeled similarly to bulk optics, and industry-standard damage thresholds Туре Theoretical Damage Threshold ^b Practical Safe Level ^c for UV Fused Silica substrates can be applied to silica-based fiber.
+However, unlike bulk optics, the relevant surface areas and beam diameters involved at the air / glass interface of an optical fiber are CW (Average Power) ~1 MW/cm 2 ~250 kW/cm 2 very small, particularly for coupling into single mode (SM) fiber. therefore, for a given power density, the power incident on 10 ns Pulsed (Peak Power) ~5 GW/cm 2 ~1 GW/cm 2 the fiber needs to be lower for a smaller beam diameter. apply for free s specified for unterminated (ba b.
+This is an estimated maximum power density that can be incident on a fiber end face without risking damage.
+Verification of the performance and reliability of fiber components in the system before operating at high power must be done by the user, as it is highly system dependent.